Cartridge oil filter versus spin-on oil filter

-Cartridge oil filters were the preferred style in the early days, then carmaker switched over to spin-on filters.
+Cartridge oil filters were the preferred style in the early days.
+Then carmakers switched over to spin-on filters.
 Now they’re switching back to cartridge filters.
-I’ll talk about why they’re doing that and answer the most common question; What’s the difference between a Cartridge oil filter versus spin-on oil filter and what are the pros and cons of each?
+I’ll talk about why they’re doing that and answer the most common question; What’s the difference between a Cartridge versus spin-on oil filter. cartridge oil filter versus spin on oil filter

 Cost: Spin-on oil filters cost more to manufacture